-SVP provides GPU acceleration and it's possible to watch FullHD 1080p-video recalculated to 60Hz in real-time with mid-range CPU and almost any GPU hardware.
+SVP provides GPU acceleration and allows to watch FullHD 1080p-video recalculated to 60Hz in real-time using a mid-range CPU and almost any GPU hardware.

-SVP actually is not a video player itself, but it enables almost any player to play smooth video.
+SVP actually is not a video player, but it allows almost any player to play smooth video.